PacificBiosciences/apps-scripts/RepeatAnalysisTools/previous/README.md

 # Description

+*DEPRECATED* This document describes data processing for the previous _single-cut_ method that required recalling adapters on the command line.
+The _double-cut_ method does not require special pre-processing -- simply demux, CCS, and align, according to instructions on the main page.

 This repo contains tools and wrapper scripts for processing, extracting and reporting sequence data generated with the PacBio No-Amp Targeted Sequencing Protocol (alpha).

 Sequence read data generated with the No-Amp protocol on PacBio Sequel instruments make use of special asymmetric SMRTbell templates with different hairpin adapters on each end of the inserts and must be re-processed prior to analysis.